 Our society usually associates artistic expression with born talent and divine inspiration but is that true?
 We start this course taking a closer look at the Creative Process and why we study 2D Design.

-We will also go through the Syllabus and how to succeed in this class.
+We will also go through the Course Outline and how to succeed in this class.

 Faculty & Students Intro

-Course site, class format & important rules: Course Syllabus, Calendar & Supplies
+Course site, class format & important rules: Course Outline, Calendar & Supplies

 Creativity, Learning from Mistakes, Trial and Error: